Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Computation

 \subsubsection{Pseudocode}

 We provide the full details of our algorithm in this subsection.
-For ease of exposition, so far we have let $\cplx^\Dim_{(\birth-1,\death]}$ be the complex on which we compute the optimal persistent cycles.
-However, this has a flaw, which can be illustrated by the example in Figure~\ref{fig:close-open-ex}.
+For the ease of exposition, so far we have let $\cplx^\Dim_{(\birth-1,\death]}$ be the complex on which we compute the optimal persistent cycles.
+However, there is a problem with it, which can be illustrated by the example in \Cref{fig:close-open-ex}.
 Imagine that $\critv^1_4$ and $\critv^1_5$ in the figure are pinched together, so that $K$ is not a 2-manifold anymore (but still a weak 2-pseudomanifold).
 The simplex-wise filtration $\lvlfilt_\Dim(f)$ can be constructed in a way that the disc around $\critv^1_4$ is formed before the disc around $\critv^1_5$; such an $\lvlfilt_\Dim(f)$ is essentially the same as the one before pinching.
-However, $\cplx^\Dim_{(\birth-1,\death]}=\cplx^1_{(1,4]}$ now contains both $\critv^1_4$, $\critv^1_5$.
-As a consequence, Proposition~\ref{prop:only-one-comp-contain-creator} which is a major observation for our solution does not hold because the component containing $\critv^1_5$ (which is $\comp_2$ in Figure~\ref{fig:broken_octopus} with the right hole filled) also has its boundary containing $\fsimp{\Fcal}{\fbirth-1}$.
-To solve this, we make an adjustment to work on a complex $\wdtild{K}$ instead of $\cplx^\Dim_{(\birth-1,\death]}$, so that Proposition~\ref{prop:only-one-comp-contain-creator} is still true; see Step~\ref{alg-stp:co-conn-comp} of Algorithm~\ref{alg:levelzz-closed-open} for the definition of $\wdtild{K}$.
-It can be easily verified that each complex in Sequence~(\ref{eqn:co-intv-diag-cmplx-seq}) \big(possibly excluding $\cplx^\Dim_{(\death-1,\death]}$ which is indeed irrelevant\big) is a subcomplex of $\wdtild{K}$.
+However, $\cplx^\Dim_{(\birth-1,\death]}$ now contains both $\critv^1_4$, $\critv^1_5$, while the disc of $\critv^1_5$ should not be included in the computation\footnote{One problem with including $\critv^1_5$ is that there could be another 2-connected component ($\comp_2$ in \Cref{fig:broken_octopus} with the right hole filled) of $\cplx^\Dim_{(\birth-1,\death]}\setminus K_\fbirth$ whose boundary resides in $K_\fbirth$ and contains $\fsimp{\Fcal}{\fbirth-1}$, breaking a critical fact our algorithm relies on.}.
+Hence, we make an adjustment to work on a complex $\wdtild{K}$ instead of $\cplx^\Dim_{(\birth-1,\death]}$; see Step~\ref{alg-stp:co-conn-comp} of Algorithm~\ref{alg:levelzz-closed-open} for the definition of $\wdtild{K}$.
+It can be easily verified that each complex appearing in \Cref{dfn:pers-cyc-co} is a subcomplex of $\wdtild{K}$.

 Our exposition in Section~\ref{sec:lvlset-co-min-cyc-sum} also frequently deals with the complex $K_\fbirth$.
-However, in the pseudocode (Algorithm~\ref{alg:levelzz-closed-open}), $K_\fbirth$ takes another form: we add to $K_\fbirth$ some missing $(\Dim+1)$-simplices and denote the new complex as $\bar{K}_\fbirth$; see Step~\ref{alg-stp:co-conn-comp} of the pseudocode for definition.
-Doing this makes our description of the components in Step~\ref{alg-stp:co-conn-comp-close-at-right} neater.
+However, in the pseudocode (Algorithm~\ref{alg:levelzz-closed-open}), $K_\fbirth$ takes a slightly different form: we add to $K_\fbirth$ some missing $(\Dim+1)$-simplices and denote the new complex as $\bar{K}_\fbirth$; see Step~\ref{alg-stp:co-conn-comp} of the pseudocode for definition.
+Doing this makes the description of the $(\Dim+1)$-connected components in Step~\ref{alg-stp:co-conn-comp-close-at-right} cleaner.